 Yes.
 But veganism is not about saving the dead animals in the supermarket, it is about reducing the demand for animal products to prevent further animals from being bred and killed.
 This is the basic Supply and Demand theory from economics.
 If we demand more animal products, the businesses that produce them will supply more, therefore killing more animals.
 We have the power to vote with our money, and every time we pay for an animal product we’re indicating we want more of it.

 Animals don’t care what we do with their bodies after their death, they care about staying alive.
 If we’ve already committed the unethical, unnecessary action of killing an animal, what we do after doesn’t make it any better.
 By this logic, American cannibal Jeffrey Dahmer should have received a shorter sentence, because he used nearly every part of his victims’ bodies.
 He ate various parts of them and even turned some body parts into household items.

-Plus, if God is wise and omniscient, why would he give pain receptors to animals and then tell us to kill them?
+Plus, why would a wise and omniscient God give pain receptors to animals and then tell us to kill them?
 Surely God would approve of us being vegan, therefore causing the least amount of harm possible to animals and the environment, both of which are God’s creations.